System Parachains: An Introduction to Governance-Allocated Parachain Slots

 Polkadot’s governance process can provision these slots to avoid the free-rider problem.
 With a public referendum, network stakeholders can decide to register a parachain outside of the auction process.
 As the Council and Technical Committee exist to represent passive stakeholders and provide technical guidance, both groups are expected to engage in discussions and on-chain motions to accept or reject the direct registration of certain parachains.

 As with all decisions that go through public referenda, the network’s stakeholders have the final say in what passes and what does not.
-Understanding this, we may initially see two categories of blockchains that qualify as common good chains in the Polkadot network: system level chains and public utility chains.
+Understanding this, we may initially see two categories of blockchains that qualify as system parachains (ones that perform a common good) in the Polkadot network: system-level chains and public utility chains.

 Public Utility Chains